 - We rely on the Bayer License Agreement to provide rights to the core intellectual property relating to all of our current product candidates, which agreement imposes significant payment and other obligations on us.
-Any failure by us to perform our obligations under the Bayer License Agreement could give Bayer AG ("Bayer") the right to terminate or seek other remedies under the agreement, and any termination or loss of important rights under the Bayer License Agreement would significantly and adversely affect our ability to develop and commercialize VIP236, VIP943, VIP924, enitociclib (formerly VIP152), and our other current product candidates, raise capital, or continue our operations. - We are substantially dependent on the success of VIP236, VIP943, and enitociclib, our lead product candidates.
+Any failure by us to perform our obligations under the Bayer License Agreement could give Bayer AG ("Bayer") the right to terminate or seek other remedies under the agreement, and any termination or loss of important rights under the Bayer License Agreement would significantly and adversely affect our ability to develop and commercialize VIP236, VIP943, VIP924, enitociclib (formerly VIP152), and our other current product candidates, raise capital or continue our operations. - Our preclinical development, clinical trials, manufacturing, supply chains and other operations and business activities, and the operations and business activities of third parties with whom we conduct business, including our contract manufacturers, contract research organizations, shippers, clinical trial sites and others, have been, and could continue to be, adversely affected by the effects of health pandemics and epidemics, including COVID-19. - We are substantially dependent on the success of VIP236, VIP943, and enitociclib, our lead product candidates.
 If we are unable to complete development of, obtain approval for, and commercialize these lead product candidates in a timely manner, our business will be harmed.